-- Check bulletin board postings outside the psychology department suite.
+5. Check bulletin board postings outside the Psychology Department suite

 - Federal Bureau of Investigation (FBI)

-- Digital Media Sales Intern, CoxReps & Gamut, NY
+- Digital Media Sales Intern at CoxRep & Gamut – New York, NY

 To Receive Credit:

-There is an option of earning credit for your internship.
+There is an option of earning credit (or half credit) for your internship.
 Internships do not count toward the minimum requirement for the major, but do count as an elective toward graduation.
 Internships are graded S/U. Students can complete their internship over the summer of during the academic year.
 The course code is PSY 473 or PSY 477 (half-credit).

 To receive credit, the following requirements must be met:

 - The internship consists of a minimum of 160 hours (80 hours for half credit) of on-the-job experience in a mental health, human resources, or research position.
 It must be related to psychology.